How to Create a Paid Membership Website [aka a Paywall]

 From the WordPress Dashboard, go to Appearance > Themes.

-This is our School Child Theme for Blockstrap.
+This is our free School Child Theme for Blockstrap.

 Install the School theme and activate it.

-This will also install the parent theme, Blockstrap, and prompt you to install the Blockstrap Page Builder plugin.
-Make sure you install it too.
+This installs the parent theme, Blockstrap, and prompts you to install the Blockstrap Page Builder plugin.

-The Blockstrap theme, child themes, and the Blockstrap plugin are built to work together and are totally free; they will guarantee a fast-loading website that looks great.
+The Blockstrap theme, its child themes, and the page builder plugin are built to work together.

 3. Install the Plugins